RAiU14/RAiU14/README.md

 - 👋 Hi, I’m Shivanarayan V
 - 👀 I’m interested in development.
-[Seeking to explore the ways of game development in particualr.]
+[Seeking to explore the ways of game development in particular.]
 - 🌱 I’m currently learning Advanced/Intermediate Python Programming Language
 - 💻 I’m looking to collaborate on Python based projects.
 - 📫 Reach me anytime on Discord.
 [RAiU#3407]